Hermann Schubert (politician): Nazi Germany: Soviet exile

 In Autumn 1933 Hermann Schubert fled from Nazi Germany, crossing the frontier from his home region into Czechoslovakia where leading exiled German communists were attempting to regroup in Prague.
 He moved on to the Saarland, a part of Germany still at this point under French military occupation, and from there to Paris, where a more permanent headquarters for the German Communist Party in exile was forming.
 However, in December 1934 he was one of the communist leaders who relocated again, this time to Moscow, still representing the party's left-wing within the Party Central Committee.

 Between 1933 and 1935 (sometimes applying the cover-name "Max Richter") Schubert played a decisive role in the party leadership.
 A meeting took place in January 1935 between the German Communist Party leadership and the Comintern at which Schubert's appointment to the Comintern executive committee in succession to Fritz Heckert was agreed.
 However, just as the political tide in Moscow was clearly turning against the Comintern, so Schubert himself was becoming increasingly marginalised inside the party.
 It was the Ulbricht / Pieck faction that was becoming mainstream, and both Florin and Dahlem switched sides, joining Ulbricht's group.
-The first party conference since the Hitler power zeizure was held in Brussels in October 1935.
+The first party conference since the Nazis seized power was held in Moscow in October 1935.
 It was here that Schubert and his friend Fritz Schulte were excluded from the party central committee, scapegoated for the party's misfortunes and distanced from the apparatus of the party and of the Comintern.
 He was given a relatively low-profile position in International Red Aid, the international Communist workers' welfare organisation.
 However, on 15 May 1937, in the context of the purges (" Чистки") that were a feature of political life in Moscow during the later 1930s, Hermann Schubert was arrested by the NKVD.
 He was identified as a participant in the "Anti-Comintern block", and on 22 March 1938 he was condemned to death and, later the same day, shot.

 Two months later, in May 1938, the government back home in Germany posthumously stripped Hermann Schubert of his German citizenship.